Iron Mike Steele

-John Michael Meek (July 18, 1955 – August 29, 2007) better known by his ring name Iron Mike Steele was an American professional wrestler and also made frequent appearances on Pro Wrestling Weekly.
+John Michael Meek (July 18, 1955 – August 29, 2007), better known by his ring name Iron Mike Steele, was an American professional wrestler who made frequent appearances on Pro Wrestling Weekly.
 He was a student of Boris Malenko and Tor Kamata.
-A Florida native, according to Online World of Wrestling, Steele took part in several matchups with notable names in the 90s including Marc Mero and Dean Malenko.
+A Florida native, according to Online World of Wrestling, Steele took part in several matchups with notable wrestlers in the 90s, including Marc Mero and Dean Malenko.
 However, a motorcycle crash would effectively end his wrestling career in 1994.

 In 2003, he broke up a fight between two men in a bar, telling them to leave each other alone.
 Later the same night, one of the men, Joshua Singletary, killed adversary Charles "Chuck" Rock by setting him on fire.

-Tragically, Meek was killed in a traffic homicide on August 29, 2007.
-Steele refused to fight a belligerent, drunk man at a bar.
-Steele walked out of the bar and left on his Harley Davidson motorcycle.
-The man followed behind him in his work van and rammed Steele's Harley Davidson.
-The killer was charged with murder and sentenced to life without parole.
+Meek was killed in a traffic homicide on August 29, 2007.
+Steele got into a confrontation Harry Brian Taylor, a belligerent, drunk man at a bar.
+Steele refused to fight him, walked out of the bar, and left on his Harley Davidson motorcycle.
+Taylor followed behind him in his work van and rammed into Steele's motorcycle, a crash which killed Steele.
+Taylor was consequently charged with murder and sentenced to life without parole.

 The Iron Mike Foundation was started in his name to raise money for children's charity.